micahtilton/micahtilton.github.io/projects/mandelbrot.md

   - GPU Acceleration
   - C#
   - Unity Engine
-summary: "This mandelbrot set explorer was created by myself using Unity game engine"
+summary: "This mandelbrot set explorer was programmed using C# with Unity game engine and HLSL for GPU acceleration."
 ---

 ## Inspiration